 - eBPF filter: any BPF like filter can be developed.
 An example of filter accepting only packet for some VLANs is provided.
-A bypass implementation is also provided. - eBPF load balancing: provide programmable load balancing.
-Simple ippair load balancing is provided. - XDP programs: Suricata can load XDP programs.
+A bypass implementation is also provided. - · eBPF load balancing: provide programmable load balancing.
+A simple ippair load balancing is provided. - XDP programs: suricata can load XDP programs.
 A bypass program is provided.